dantenetwork/flow-sdk/README.md

 #### Testnet
 * Officially, we have deployed the Protocol Stack at `0x5f37faed5f558aca` including the [Dante Protocol Stack](https://github.com/dantenetwork/cadence-contracts) and [Omnichain NFT Infrastructure](https://github.com/dantenetwork/cadence-contracts/tree/main/omniverseNFT).
 * We also deploy the Protocol Stack at [0x2999fe13d3CAa63C0bC523E8D5b19A265637dbd2](https://github.com/dantenetwork/solidity-contract-template/tree/flow-rinkeby#cross-chain-contract-address) on Rinkeby for dev-test.
 If you want to build your own Omnichain smart contracts on Rinkeby, you can see more details at [solidity sdk tutorial](https://github.com/dantenetwork/solidity-contract-template/tree/flow-rinkeby).
+* As Opensea does not supprot Rinkeby currently, we also deployed the Protocol Stack at `0xf61C4699B99d1988EB235AF06F270029D9Ed3b63` on PlatON, and use [NFTScan](https://platon.nftscan.com/) instead.

 **Note that the `testnet-account` in [flow.json](./flow.json) is just for dev-testing, which may have already been used.
 So remember to create your own account to make operation on Testnet.
 You can follow this [tutorial](https://developers.flow.com/tools/flow-cli/create-accounts) to create a new account on Testnet and fund faucet [here](https://testnet-faucet.onflow.org/fund-account)**